streembit/streembit-cli/README.md

 At this point seed No. 2 will try to connect to seed No. 1.
 Upon successful connection you should see debug messages on the console as well as in the log files of seed No. 1.
 These are debug messages related to FIND_NODE Kademlia operations.
-"debug: received FIND_NODE from {"publickey": ... etc" The public key of the message is the public key of seed No. 2 that is printed to console during startup.
+"debug: received FIND_NODE from {'publickey': '...' }
+The public key of the message is the public key of seed No. 2 that is logged to the console and log file during startup.
 The FIND_NODE messages indicates that the Kademlia network is formed.

 Once the Kademlia network is operational the Streembit UI application can connect to the network.